Photography is all about capturing a moment in an instant. Nothing is more instant than a bolt of lightning.

 The Long Exposure Approach

-The Trigger Approach (This One Is Better)
+The Trigger Approach

 This instant trigger is a definite improvement on the long exposure technique.
-Here’s why.
+Here’s why:

 One frame – You no longer have to take many photos in the hope of getting the one frame that includes a lightning strike.
 This saves space on your memory card.
 And it prevents your camera from deteriorating from taking many photos.

 Let’s look at how to photograph lightning using a trigger.